Eileen Dutter, R.D.

 Speaking of HealthTips for mindful snackingJune 20, 2023

 Speaking of HealthSuperfoods: Why you should eat cruciferous vegetablesMarch 16, 2021

-The holidays are behind you, the new year has begun and you now are focusing on goals of improving your health.
-Then, oh no!
-It’s Valentine’s Day — a day that may sabotage all plans for health improvement.
+The holidays are behind you and the new year has begun.
+Like many, you may be focusing on the goal of improving your health.
+Then comes Valentine's Day — a day that's full of indulgences which may sabotage your plans for health improvement.

-Even if there isn’t a special someone, treats are all around.
-If the treats are there, we eat them.
-So what is a person to do?
+Even if you don't have a romantic partner, treats are all around on Valentine's Day.
+Usually, if the treats are there, it's hard not to eat them.
+So what can you do?
 Have faith, all is not lost.

-Here are some tips that may help you achieve your goals and enjoy Valentine’s Day.
+Here are some additional tips that may help you achieve your health goals and enjoy Valentine's Day:

-- Avoid the 2,000-calorie entrée by preparing a leaner version of your favorite meal at home, and include large portions of fruits and vegetables.
+- Avoid 2,000-calorie entrees by preparing a leaner version of your favorite meal at home, including large portions of fruits and vegetables.

-- Make a healthier, yet delicious, dessert.
-See the Bavarian cream dessert recipe below.
+- Make a healthier, delicious dessert.
+Try this Bavarian cream dessert recipe.

 - Eat one or two dark chocolates, but decline a full box.

 - Grill fruit, such as bananas, peaches and pineapple.
-These fruits are great grilled and served with a dollop of fat-free whipped topping.
+These fruits are delicious grilled and can be served with a dollop of fat-free whipped topping.